-Following his undergraduate degree, he returned to his home in Texas for medical school at the University of Texas Southwestern Medical School in Dallas.
-Dr. Lebus was the first individual to receive the two highest honors bestowed upon a graduate.
-He earned both the Iatros award, a peer-voted honor to recognize excellence in patient care and teamwork, and the Ho Din Award, the most prestigious recognition for a graduate who exemplifies the personal qualities embodied in the physician – knowledge, understanding, and compassion.
+As a Fort Worth native, Dr. LeBus attended Fort Worth Country Day where he was recognized as valedictorian and a United States Presidential Scholar, an award granted to the most distinguished graduating high school seniors in the nation.
+He pursued his undergraduate studies at Harvard University where he played football and was a member of the 2001 undefeated Ivy League championship team.
+Following his undergraduate degree, Dr. LeBus returned to Texas for medical school at the University of Texas Southwestern Medical School in Dallas where he was recognized as the first individual to receive the two highest honors bestowed upon a graduate.
+He earned both the Iatros Award, a peer-voted honor to recognize excellence in patient care and teamwork, and the Ho Din Award, the most prestigious recognition for a graduate, granted to the individual who most exemplifies the personal qualities embodied in the physician: knowledge, understanding, and compassion.

-Dr. Lebus completed his general surgery internship and orthopedic surgery residency at Vanderbilt University Medical Center in Nashville, Tennessee.
-He went on to complete his fellowship training in sports medicine at Steadman Philippon Research Institute in Vail, Colorado.
-Dr. Lebus had the opportunity to refine his surgical techniques by caring for athletes of all ages and skill levels, including Olympians and professional athletes from the NFL, NHL, MLB, and NBA.
-Additionally, he was honored with the Steadman Clinic Fellow Award for Outstanding Research.
+Dr. LeBus then completed his general surgery internship and orthopedic surgery residency at Vanderbilt University Medical Center in Nashville, Tennessee.
+He went on to pursue his fellowship training in sports medicine and arthroscopic surgery at the internationally renowned Steadman Clinic and Steadman Philippon Research Institute in Vail, Colorado.
+This experience gave him the opportunity to refine his surgical techniques with world-expert physicians while caring for patients and athletes of all ages and skill levels, including Olympians and professional athletes from the NFL, NHL, MLB, and NBA.
+His research pursuits during his time at the Clinic earned him the Steadman Clinic Fellow Award for Outstanding Research.